semuconsulting/PyGPSClient/README.md

 sudo apt install tk-devel
 ```

-**NOTE**: As of January 2022 there appear to be some performance issues with the version of tkinter embedded with Python 3.10 on MacOS 12.0.1 (Monterey) e.g. increased latency on window resizing.
-Core functionality is OK but you may find you have to resize the main window on first opening the application.
-It is also reported that tkinter runs significantly slower on newer Apple M1 platforms - see for example [tkinter slower on MacOS](https://bugs.python.org/issue43511).
-This will hopefully be resolved in a subsequent MacOS Python 3.10 update, but in the meantime it is recommended that MacOS users install `PyGPSClient` under Python >=3.6,<3.10, or monitor the latest available version for MacOS (*3.10.1 at time of writing*).
+**NOTE**: As of January 2022 there appear to be some performance issues with the version of tkinter embedded with Python 3.10 on MacOS 12.0.1 (Monterey).
+Core functionality is OK but you may find the application runs relatively slowly (particularly on newer Apple M1 platforms) and some windows need resizing on startup.
+See for example [tkinter slower on MacOS](https://bugs.python.org/issue43511).
+This will hopefully be resolved in a subsequent MacOS Python 3.10 update, but in the meantime it is recommended that MacOS users install `PyGPSClient` under Python >=3.7,<3.10, or monitor the latest available version for MacOS (*3.10.2 at time of writing*).
 Windows and Linux users are unaffected.

 ### User Privileges